WICKED VISION (Blu-ray) KINO LORBER (Blu-ray)

 A fascinating transition film in the career of director Jean Rollin, La rose de fer (entitled The Iron Rose for its American video debut) arrived after a quartet of colorful, surreal, and highly unrealistic vampire films.
 Instead of sexualized, comic-inspired tableaux, Rollin switched gears to generate a methodical, eerie film poem about a romance among the damned, a conceit which continued to haunt all of his films to come.
 The plot is simplicity itself; a young woman (Pascal) and man (Quester) meet at a very strange party, where he catches her eye by reciting a morbid poem.
 The next day they decide to go bicycling together and wind up at a creepy, desolate cemetery, where he encourages her to break in so they can make out in one of the tombs.
 Unfortunately as night approaches, they find themselves unable to escape...

-A subsequent Redemption revisit came in 2012 with their distribution deal with Kino, resulting in a surprising Blu-Ray release featuring a stellar progressive HD transfer that easily surpasses the standard def counterparts.
+A subsequent Redemption revisit came in 2012 with their distribution deal with Kino Lorber, resulting in a surprising Blu-ray release featuring a transfer that easily surpasses the standard def counterparts.
 It's richer, more colorful, and cleaner, with far more accurate black levels.
-This one features the French track (with the superior English subtitles) as well as an English dub; the short film is dropped and replaced with a different set of extras, namely a short Rollin video intro (presumably recorded shortly before his death), a 22-minute interview with the lovely Pascal, a shorter 8-minute interview with Natalie Perrey, an alternate English main titles sequence, and trailers for the first five Rollin Blu-Ray titles in the series (including this one).
+This one features the French track (with the superior English subtitles) as well as an English dub; the short film is dropped and replaced with a different set of extras, namely a short Rollin video intro (presumably recorded shortly before his death), a 22-minute interview with the lovely Pascal, a shorter 8-minute interview with Natalie Perrey, an alternate English main titles sequence, and trailers for the first five Rollin Blu-ray titles in the series (including this one).